The systemic risk buffer

 - Banks’ overall capital needs.
 Assess whether banks are sufficiently capitalised to avoid amplifying a downturn.

 - Banks’ adjustments in response to a change in the systemic risk buffer rate.
-Assess banks’ response and related effects on the economy before any advice is given on changing the buffer rate.
+Assess banks’ response and related effects on the economy before any advice is given on changing the systemic risk buffer rate.

-For more information about the information basis, see Norge Bank Papers 5/2022.
+For more information about the information basis, see Norge Bank Papers 5/2026.